sdncoder/sdncoder.github.io/wiki/ipfm.md

 * ECMP uses hashing to determine which path is used for a flow.
 * ECMP is not bandwidth aware, could ressult in uplink saturation.
 * NBM allows traffic to be load balancing wtih **bandwidth** as a parameter.
+* NBM active mode finds and programs an optimized non-blocking path from source to destination.
 *